 This helpful page will teach you:How to Finish Butcher Block How to Seal Butcher Block How to Clean Butcher Block

 If you would like a download-friendly version, click here.

 We recommend using Waterlox® as a permanent finish/sealer.
 It should not be used on surfaces that you intend to cut on directly.
 Please click here if you are finishing a butcher block product for cutting on.

 Waterlox® is a high grade tung oil and resin blend we've been recommending for years.
 It does a great job showcasing the natural beauty of wood while providing long-lasting, durable protection.

 Additionally, this product is heat-resistant and won't crack, peel, or chip.
-Waterlox® is known for its great ability to lock out and protect against water, making it the perfect product for table and countertops located all throughout the home or office.
+Waterlox® is known for its great ability to lock out and protect against water, making it the perfect product for butcher block tables and butcher block countertops located all throughout your home, office, school, or restaurant.

 Please allow 7 Days for the Waterlox® to completely cure before cleaning.
 It's recommended to use a damp rag on the surface as needed.
 If heavier cleaning is required you can use Waterlox® Original Cleaner Concentrate (follow Instructions on the label), or a non-abrasive diluted cleaner.
 (Avoid using ammonia and bleach products).

 For the past two years we have been recommending and personally using Waterlox®, and every time it has resulted in a beautiful long lasting finish.
 For additional information please visit Waterlox® website.